Trinidad Pardo de Tavera: Life in Paris

 While a student at the École nationale, he wrote Contribución para el estudio de los antiguos alfabetos Filipinos (Contribution to the study of ancient Filipino alphabet) in 1884 which was published in Lausanne and El sánscrito en la lengua tagala in 1887.
-The El sánscrito investigates the etymology and influence of the Sanskrit family of languages to Filipino grammar and orthography.
-Jose Rizal lamented after the publication of the El sánscrito en la lengua tagala, he said that "I envy Pardo de Tavera's knowledge of Sanskrit."
+El sánscrito investigates the etymology and influence of the Sanskrit family of languages to Filipino grammar and orthography.
+Jose Rizal lamented after the publication of the El sánscrito en la lengua tagala that "I envy Pardo de Tavera's knowledge of Sanskrit."
 In 1886, he joined several linguistic societies such as Société académique indo-chinoise (Indo-Chinese Academic Society), Société hespagnole d'hygiène (Spanish Society of Hygiene) and Société d'anthrologie (Anthropologic Society).
 His papers Contribución para el estudio and El sánscrito were later lauded by overseas research journals and publications such as the Journal of the Asiatic Society of Bengal and Journal of the Straits Branch of the Royal Asiatic Society.

 Career

 He was recognized as the first Filipino to publish a medical article in a professional journal, as he wrote down La medicine a l'Ile de Luzon, Archipel des Philippine.

+He was also appointed by President Emilio Aguinaldo to become the Director of the Division on Diplomacy which he accepted and executed the functions of until October 30, 1898 when he resigned due to his conflicting stance with Mabini and Aguinaldo that the Philippines should pursue an immediate independence.

 In 1901, he published a report entitled Etimologia de los nombres de razas de Filipinas which is about the etymological origins of the names of races found in the Philippines.
 The work was dedicated to Professor Dean Worcester, who was head of the medical and zoological division in the Philippines at that time.

 In 1906, he published a Reseña histórica de Filipinas desde su descubrimiento hasta 1903, in Manila.
 However, it was condemned by the religious sector, primarily by a Dominican priest, Fr.
 Serapio Tamayo.
 He mocked Pardo by stating that he was of "mediocre intelligence."

 Ferdinand Blumentritt stressed out that he and Rizal were "the only learned scholars of Malaysia produced by Spain."

 During the American occupation, Trinidad was hailed as the "interpreter of American intentions towards the Philippines" and as the "right-hand man of Governor Taft in the establishment of civil government."
 He always envisioned the Philippines being admitted into the "American union" since from the very start, he was very convinced that an independent Philippine state was not the most "dignified" option for the Filipinos.